mw8er/mw8er.github.io/site/content/_index.md

 I’m working as *Principal Architect* at [Innovation Process Technology AG](https://ipt.ch) in Switzerland.

-We put our :heart: into your IT.
+We put our heart into your IT.

 Looking for a partner who helps making your cloud valuable?